 Experience new ideas, methods, and research findings at Poster Night with practitioners and academics.

 Enjoy the hidden musical talents of some of our own.
-Bring your acoustic instrument of choice to Orlando, use one of our rental instruments, or just sing along!
+Bring your acoustic instrument of choice or just sing along!
 Want to lead a song or two?
 Be prepared to teach others chords and lyrics.
 Don’t worry if you haven’t tried something like this before—everyone’s welcome, including non-musicians.
 We’re all in this together!

 Game Night Social